 I loveeeee names.
+Last names especially can unlock so much about a person’s family history, especially with the help of records like these minnesota obituaries by last name online; these sites have obituaries going all the way back to the 17th century!
+Personally, I especially love names that can be chosen – first and middle names.
 I’ve had an ongoing list of names on my phone since I was twelve, I was so excited to get to name my first child.
 I couldn’t wait to have a child of my own, who relied on me to provide them with the best life that I could give them, with everything they could have dreamed about and more.
 It was my dream, and so as I was thinking about baby names, I spent some of the time trying to work out how much it would cost me to bring up my child, and I have to say, it was a lot more expensive than I first thought.
 But I also found out that there are so many things that you can consider if you were having a hard time affording things, like looking at these fundraising ideas and creating a fundraiser to help raise money for daycare, food, and healthcare.
 It was perfect.
 Now that I had options just in case I found it hard to provide for my child, all that was left to do was to give them the most perfect name, so they can make their own mark in this world.
 Having children with somewhat unique baby names we’ve been asked about their names a lot, so here’s where they call came from.

 The name Poppy was added to my list before I was pregnant for the first time, I think it probably came into my mind after seeing Poppy Delevingne.
 She was the only person named Poppy I had heard of at the time.
 I loved it, the perfect in between of being unique but still a “real” name.
 Although Poppy was actually my second choice (although I of course love it!)… I wont tell you my first choice because I’ll be jealous if you use it 😉 haha, David couldn’t get on board with it.
 But he loved Poppy so we went with that.
 Her middle name, Darling, we got from my Dad.
 Don’t worry my Dad isn’t named Darling.
 He was at the barbershop and the guy cutting his hair said that his wife was pregnant he was trying to convince her to name the baby Darling, I loved it so much, I stole it!
 So if your husband is a trendy barber in Vancouver and your daughter is named Darling, I’m sorry, we copied you.
 So no, Poppy’s name doesn’t have any meaning I just loved the names.